 Manufacturer: Siemens Schuckertwerke, Berlin, Germany

-Other versions: This pendant lamp is model nr.
+Other versions: This Siemens Neophan pendant lamp is model nr.
 JL13r5NI.
 The version of ∅ 50 cm / 19.68” is model nr.
 JL14gr5NI.
 Also the glass parts have numbers for easy replacement.
 They were made in the interwar period.

-The Neophan was a whole range of lamps in several different models.
+The Siemens Neophan pendant lamp was a whole range of lamps in several different models.
 Wall lamps, ceiling lamps and pendant lamps.

 Neophan was also the name of a German brand that produced glasses for the Luftwaffe, the German air force.
 It was the equivalent of Rayban in Germany during the Third Reich.
 They made all kinds of optical lenses, sunglasses, goggles and eye protective devices.